ndom91/react-timezone-select/README.md

 Available in `v0.9.11+` - we've shipped a new prop to allow users to fully replace the timezone choices, or simply append custom choices of their own.

-The prop `timezones` takes an object where the key/value format is: `'Official Timezone Name' : 'Your Label for it'`. i.e.:
+The prop `timezones` takes an object where the key/value format is: `'Official Timezone Name' : 'Your Label for it'`.

+For example:

 ```
 import { TimezoneSelect, i18nTimezones } from 'react-timezone-select'